Now is the perfect time to winterize garden tools. The garden will be resting for a few months but tools still need TLC.

 The most important thing to do, if you do nothing else, is to remove all of the dirt, soil and caked on mud that accumulates on the tools.
 To do this just use a wire brush, and then rinse and dry thoroughly.

-Really dirty tools may need to be soaked in warm water first.
+Really dirty tools may need to be soaked in a mixture of equal parts warm water and vinegar first.
 Once dry, store them inside so they will stay this way.

 Cleaning them and making sure they are dry will insure that they won’t rust.